 Clutter costs money to buy.
 This one is pretty obvious.
 Odds are, someone forked over money to buy that DVD of Water World or the fancy plates you never use.

 The money is already spent, so don’t keep clutter out of guilt for how much you or someone else spent for it.
 If you don’t use it, it’s clutter.
-Get rid of it.
+Get rid of it.👉 Overwhelmed by a messy house and don’t know where to start?
+Grab this free decluttering checklist and learn the one thing that’s keeping you from decluttering your home.

 Clutter costs money to store.
 Whether this involves a storage unit or just stuffing your closets to the brim, you need space to store clutter.
 Space costs money, so therefore it costs money to store clutter.